 4. FILMMAKING RULES

-On Tuesday, July 14th, 2020 at 11:01 a.m.
-PDST p.m. / 2:01 p.m.
-EDST the full assignment for the 2020 Easterseals Disability Film Challenge: Home Edition will be announced via the Easterseals Disability Film Challenge website and FilmFreeway page.
+On Tuesday, April 5th, 2022 at 11:01 a.m.
+PST p.m. / 2:01 p.m.
+EST the full assignment locations, required props, genre, and themes for the Contest will be announced via the Easterseals Disability Film Challenge and the FilmFreeway websites.

-Any creative work in advance of the Contest Period is prohibited.
+Any creative work in advance of the Production Period, with the exception of personal video footage and/or still photographs is prohibited and a violation of these Official Rules and the Entry Agreement.
 Creative work includes, but is not limited to:

 - Costume/Set Design;